 A coarser grind setting also means less clogging, so it seems like there is another advantage to this approach.

-Apart from that, this filter is well-made and sturdy and will make it possible for you to have a tasty cup of coffee.
+Apart from that, this filter is well-made and sturdy.
+Moreover, it will make it possible for you to have a tasty cup of coffee, which is quite important.

 With all being said, the Apace Living reusable filter is an affordable stainless steel alternative to Chemex filters that’s great at doing what it’s supposed to.